fusionbox/django-argonauts/README.rst

 Filter
 ------

-You can serialize an object in JSON using ``|json`` filter.
+You can serialize an object in JSON using the ``|json`` filter.
 This is useful to generate safe javascript:

 .. code:: html